LoyolaChicagoBooks/introcs-csharp/rst/project.rst

 - Make something that is fun

-See the project :file:`CSProj/CSProj`, already discussed in class.
+See the project :file:`csproject_stub`, already discussed in class.

 **What to turn in:**